Rectangle Bowls Are Everywhere – But Forming Them Reliably Takes a Special Paper Bowl Machine

 • Beverage serving – smoothies, iced coffee, bubble tea (with dome lids)

 Rectangle bowls are also popular for meal prep services because they fit neatly into refrigerator shelves.
+For airline catering, rectangle shapes maximize tray space.
+Even pet food companies have started using rectangle bowls for single‑serve wet food portions.

 Why Rectangle Bowls Are Gaining Popularity